melnikovai/spark_homework/README.md

 Folder `/data` contains 2 csv samples - small dataset with URLs about Apache Spark and countries IDs which videos we are interested in (1 means we are interested, 0 means no).
 ### Requirements
 - Extract video's id from URL (`v` or `jumpid` keys).
 Please, use UDF and [scala-uri](https://github.com/lemonlabsuk/scala-uri) module for it.
+- Extract domain and subpath for resource into `domain` and `subpath` columns
 - Filter rows so that result dataset would contain videos only from given countries.
 Solution must be highly performant
 - Filling gaps.
 All string columns must be filled with `unknown` literal, numeric columns must be filled with `NULL`
 - Additional columns.
-If video marked as `short` new column should contain `short` for it, `video` the otherwise.
+If video marked as `short` new column should contain `short` for it, `video` the otherwise
 - Video length column must be converted from total seconds format to `MM:ss` format

 ## Task 2.
 Monitoring